gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   * `init(unsafeUninitializedCapacity: Int, initializingWith initializer: (inout UnsafeMutableBufferPointer<Element>, inout Int) throws -> Void) rethrows`:

-     This method allows for one to initialize all elements of a tuple with pre-known values, placing the number of elements actually written to in count.
+     This method allows to initialize all elements of a tuple with pre-known values, placing the number of elements actually written to in count.
 After returning, the routine will fill the remaining uninitialized memory with either a zero fill or a bad pointer pattern and when asan is enabled will poison the